J. A. Prestwich Industries: Motorcycles

 From 1903 to 1908 complete motorcycles were produced from the development of the first overhead valve motorcycle engine to be produced in the UK.

 After that the factory concentrated on supplying its engines to other manufacturers, including Brough Superior, Triumph Motorcycles, A. J. Stevens & Co.
-Ltd, Enfield Cycle Co, Hazlewoods Limited, Zenith Motorcycles, Grindlay Peerless and HRD Motorcycles, the forerunner of Vincent Motorcycles.
-Machines that incorporated its engines included the AJS Model D, fabricated for the Russians in the First World War.
+Ltd, Enfield Cycle Co, Hazlewoods Limited, Zenith Motorcycles, Grindlay Peerless and HRD Motorcycles (the forerunner of Vincent Motorcycles), and the AJS Model D, fabricated for the Russians in the First World War.

 JAP exported significant numbers of engines to foreign motorcycle manufacturers including Dresch and Terrot in France, and Ardie, Hecker and Tornax in Germany.

 Latterly, JAP engines (under Villiers control) were used in motorcycle racing, and most commonly speedway or dirt track.

 Various enthusiasts continued development of the engine into the 1970s primarily for grass track, speedway and long track use.
 Variants included the use of 4 valve heads, twin spark plugs and early electronic ignition systems.
 Some were modified to run as alcohol fuelled engines primarily for speedway use.

 All the engines were 4 stroke.

 Use of the engine declined in the 1970s as competing engines from Jawa-CZ and Weslake were developed giving better performance.

 J. A. Prestwich 'Jap' speedway bike, Sydney, 9 February 1946.